 The school believes that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to a pupil’s physical and emotional development and health.
 The broad and balanced P.E curriculum is intended to provide for pupils increasing self-confidence through an ability to manage themselves successfully in a variety of situations.
 A balance of individual, team, co-operative and competitive activities aims to cater for individual pupil’s needs and abilities.

-The school uses the ‘real PE’ programme aimed at the children in Early Years Foundation Stage, Key Stage 1 and Key Stage 2.
+The school uses the ‘Arena PE’ programme aimed at the children in Early Years Foundation Stage, Key Stage 1 and Key Stage 2.
 It focuses on the development of agility, balance and coordination, healthy competition and cooperative learning through a unique approach to teaching and learning in PE.
-Swimming is offered to Year 2 and Years 3 and 4, with lessons being provided by qualified swimming instructors and teaching staff.
+Swimming is offered to all children from Y1-Y6, with lessons being provided by qualified swimming instructors and teaching staff.

 Extra-curricular P.E. opportunities are on offer to pupils of all ages - some provided by staff, volunteers and some by outside agencies/companies.
-During the spring and summer term all teaching staff offer a club through ‘enrichment’.
+During the year all teaching staff offer at least two clubs after school.
 The children are given the opportunity to take part in a range of different sports such as football, multi-skills, cricket, athletics, circuits and gymnastics.

 Older pupils compete in inter-school tournaments, leagues and competitions such as football, swimming, rugby and cross country.